 Applicants must have completed or must be in the final year of an appropriate bachelor's degree program from a recognized university, with a B+ standing in the final year of that program.

 Strong preparation in economics, including full-year courses in intermediate-level micro and macro theory, and full-year university-level courses in each of calculus and statistics.

 Evidence of strong communication skills, both oral and written.

 Relevant work experience and/or previous training in finance is useful but not required.

 Achievement of the minimum requirements does not guarantee acceptance into the program.
-Preference is given to students who have completed, with high standing, advanced-level courses in any or all of economics, mathematics, and econometrics.
+Preference is given to students who have completed, with high standing, advanced-level courses in any or all of economics, mathematics, and econometrics/statistics.

 Students must complete:

 6.0 full-course equivalents (FCEs) or 12 half courses as follows: